elizavetasemenova/gp_concentration_response/README.md

 - make sure that 'modelgp' folder has appeared in the 'Data' tab (at the top right corner) within the folder 'input'

+- Check that both folders have been added to the right place by running `list.files(path = "../input")`.
+The output should be `'datagp''modelgp'`